 There has been increasing public focus by investors, customers, environmental activists, the media and governmental and nongovernmental organizations on a variety of environmental, social and other sustainability matters.
 We experience pressure to make commitments relating to sustainability matters that affect us, including the design and implementation of specific risk mitigation strategic initiatives relating to sustainability.
 If we are not effective in addressing environmental, social and other sustainability matters affecting our business, or setting and meeting relevant sustainability goals, our reputation and financial results may suffer.
+In the future, we may engage in sustainability-related initiatives and voluntary disclosures or commitments, which may be costly and may not have the desired effect.
 We may experience increased costs in order to execute upon our sustainability goals and measure achievement of those goals, which could have a materially adverse impact on our business and financial condition.
 In addition, this emphasis on environmental, social and other sustainability matters has resulted and may result in the adoption of new laws and regulations, including new reporting requirements.
 If we fail to comply with new laws, regulations or reporting requirements, our reputation and business could be adversely impacted.
+Moreover, our actions may subsequently be determined to be insufficient by various stakeholders, and we may be subject to similar reporting and stakeholder expectations, which may augment or create additional risks, including risks that may not be known to us.